How Should Senior Centers Determine Their Activity Calendars in 2023?

 The most efficient answer to these issues is using online activity and live streaming resources.
 Providing virtual socialization allows seniors to stay healthy without the risk in-person socialization can bring.

-That’s why when creating senior center activity calendars in 2022, the focus should be on increasing engagement and socialization with every activity, whether through in person, virtual, or hybrid activity calendars.
+That’s why, when creating senior center activity calendars in the future, the focus should be on increasing engagement and socialization with every activity, whether through in person, virtual, or hybrid activity calendars.